XiaoleHuu/xiaolehuu.github.io/_pages/about.md

 - Smart grid
 - Economics and game theory

-You can the documents in the [Research](https://xiaolehuu.github.io/research/).
+You can see the documents in the [Research](https://xiaolehuu.github.io/research/).

 Rsearch Interests
 ======